V3 Is Here: Edit Any Song in One Pass

 About 5 minutes on the first run for 10 line changes, and roughly 2 minutes per 10 lines on subsequent versions of the same song.
 Larger edits scale proportionally.
 Processing continues in the background.

-V3 outputs a ZIP file containing separated stems: the original vocal, the instrumental, and new vocal tracks.
+V3 outputs a ZIP file containing separated stems.
+The original vocal, the instrumental, and new vocal tracks.
 These stems can be imported into any DAW for mixing.

 Try V3 Free